kavigamage-da/kavigamage-da/README.md

 I'm interested in opportunities where **technology, users, business, and data intersect**.

-My way of approaching a problem:
+My approach to solving problems:

 ```text
                          ┌──────────────────┐